-Miller, a Republican, was the representative for Ohio’s 10th congressional district from 1967 to 1992.
+Miller was the representative for Ohio’s 10th congressional district and was a Republican.
+He served from 1967 to 1992.

 Miller is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).